Working Group on Environment

 The Barents Protected Area Network (BPAN) is a major initiative of the NPS.Its main aim is to safeguard biodiversity and maintain the ecosystem services of the region.
 In December 2017 its second phase, which focused on forests that are especially important for biodiversity, ended.
 The project on high conservation value forests compiled extensive data on these forests, and the results can be used when further developing the protected area network of the Barents Region.

-The Nature Protection Subgroup organizes biennially the Habitat Contact Forum – an international contact forum for habitat conservation – which gathers authorities, scientists and civil society representatives to discuss and exchange on current issues concerning forest and wetland conservation in the Barents region.
+The Subgroup on Nature and Water organizes biennially the Habitat Contact Forum – an international contact forum for habitat conservation – which gathers authorities, scientists and civil society representatives to discuss and exchange on current issues concerning forest and wetland conservation in the Barents region.

 One of the subgroup's initiatives, Cross-border Dialogue and Multi-Use Planning in the Pasvik and Grense Jakobselv catchements, was recently approved for funding by the Kolarctic CBC programme.
 The project aims to identify, prioritize and coordinate future envinronmental measures regarding the management of Pasvik and Grense Jakobselv river basins.
 The two rivers are located in the Norwegian, Russian and Finnish border region and are exposed to pollution from industrial and economic activities.
 The project results in a new joint Programme of Measures for the years 2020-2030.